Royalty Fee Structure of Himalayan Peaks of Nepal

 - First type of garbage which can be destroyed such as: toilet paper, paper, cardboard, things made from bamboo, jute and cotton bag, decomposed food.

 - Second type of garbage which can be recycled such as: tin, bottle, jar, plastic can, plastic sheet, reusable gas cylinder, plastic bag or gas container.

 - Third type of garbage which has to be re-imported such as: used oxygen bottle, used battery, equipment to be used for climbing or personal goods also.

 An expedition wishing to make documentary films of their climbs must obtain government permission from the Ministry of Information and Communications also and pay a permit fee as per the current provisions.

-Expeditions can go throughout the year.
+Expeditions can go throughout the year though.
 However, the highest peaks the latter part of the spring season is the most popular since weather and snow conditions are more predictable at this time.
 Although winter season is sometimes possible but weather conditions usually make successful attempts unlikely.
 Likewise, the other popular season is autumn.

 Definition of Seasons:

 The following division of months denote as different seasons:

 - Spring: March, April, May